sodabubblewine/sodabubblewine.github.io/README.md

 This negative outlook can be countered with the German's "sinn" which is most famous as a single word from Frege's "Über Sinn und Bedeutung".
 It is clear from the remainder of this essay that Graham is committed to a mentalistic outlook, one that follows the German 'sinn' through 'sense' to 'mind'.
 Thus, the occurrence of 'sense' primes talk of mental things.
-Ideas, as in the vernacular (or that special part of the vernacular called folk psychology), are objects of the mind (charitably, the mind is what the brain does), expressed by words and writing is the a process by which ideas are expressed through words.
+Ideas, as in the vernacular (or that special part of the vernacular called folk psychology), are objects of the mind (charitably, the mind is what the brain does), expressed by words.
+Then, writing is the a process by which ideas are expressed through words.
 This is the same story as in hoodoo rootwork where a spell is written on a slate and washed into a glass of water which somehow expresses the cure and is absorbed by the drinker.

 More charitably, the mind is what the body does, and the body as much has ideas as it has behaviors.